brando90/learning_lean/README.md

 In our case the root of the repo is not the Lean 4 project and instead with have a seperate folder for the Lean 4 source code (that will be the root of the Lean 4 project) at `learning_lean/lean_src_proj`.
 - Github project root: For pure Lean 4 Projects it's the same as the root of the Lean 4 project root.
 For that's not the case and there might be an additional `py_src` too.

+### Tools in a Lean 4 Project

+- `elan`:
+  - `elan` is a version manager for the Lean programming language, similar to `pyenv` or `conda` for Python.
+  - It allows users to install and manage multiple versions of Lean, ensuring that each project can use the specific version it requires.
+  - `elan` reads the `lean-toolchain` file in a project to automatically switch to the correct Lean version when working on that project.

+- `lake`:
+  - `lake` is the package manager and build system for Lean 4, akin to `pip` and `poetry` for Python.
+  - It manages project dependencies, configuration, and the build process, specified in the `lakefile.lean`.
+  - `lake` facilitates the setup and compilation of Lean projects, ensuring all dependencies are resolved and build steps are executed as defined.

 ### Files in a Lean 4 Project
 ref: https://chatgpt.com/g/g-689rdwbPb-dsp-for-lean4/c/9b13ceec-7fc8-4c29-b809-666145781b16